DaanHessen/AquariumManager_BACKEND/README.md

 - Maven (build tool)
 - Apache Tomcat 10 (embedded, via Cargo plugin)

+### Database

+The database is hosted online using Neon-DB, a service offering free hosting of databases.
+Works perfectly with both Railway for backend hosting and Vercel for frontend hosting.

 ## Documentation

 Visit the [API url](https://web-production-8a8d.up.railway.app/api/) of the backend to see the documentation.